Dollar dips to four-week low as yields pull back; rouble sinks

 Repeated assurances from Fed officials that they will keep interest rates low have helped stabilise U.S. bonds, especially at the short end of the market.

-Meanwhile, stocks have marched higher, with the S&P 500 setting records this week.
+Meanwhile, stocks have marched higher, with the S&P 500 (.SPX) setting records this week.

 "Risk sentiment is improving," dragging on bond yields and the dollar, said Osamu Takashima, chief currency strategist at Citigroup Global Markets Japan.